 I moved to East Sussex in June 2000 when I was promoted to superintendent in Sussex Police.

 After leaving the police I was involved in a number of local issues including governorship of Uckfield College and conservation of Ashdown Forest.
 Although I was busy supporting management change with several large public bodies, I wanted to get as closely engaged with local issues as I had been in the police.
-So I applied, was selected and, thanks to 1720 good people, was elected!
+So I applied, was selected and was elected!

 We share a strong sense of community in which we take pride.
 I have campaigned actively to support the work and ambitions of the parish councils as well as community groups.
 As your local member.
 I have worked hard to support :

 · The development of the Local Authority Environment Strategy, which has been adopted by the Local Enterprise Partnership headed up the Enviornment Agency

 · safety improvements for the A22 and several speed restrictions in our villages

 · installing the preferred road safety improvements for Hellingly village

 · the ‘NO to Landraise' campaign and pushed for modern, environmentally sound solutions to support recycling and re-using.